 A gel filter holder is provided at the back of the lens (near the camera mount), allowing for gelatin Neutral Density (ND) filters to be used, allowing for slower shutter speeds, and motion blur in the videos you shoot.

 The lens focuses from 20cm onwards but does not allow for autofocus.
-The wide to narrow aperture range coupled with the fisheye design should give the shooter great flexibility in choosing their focus or to use hyperfocal distance to keep almost everything within the frame in sharp focus.
+The wide to narrow aperture range coupled with the fisheye design should give the shooter great flexibility in choosing their focus or using hyperfocal distance to keep almost everything within the frame in sharp focus.

 Paired With The Canon EOS R5